The Archive

 Evony: The King's Return — A City Builder in Pin-Puzzle Clothing

-Evony runs thousands of ads showing pin-pulling puzzles to save a king from traps.
-The real game is a medieval city-building RTS with zero pin-pulling in the main loop.
-The UK's ASA formally banned the ads.
+Evony's ads show pin-pulling puzzles to rescue a king from traps.
+The real game is a medieval 4X RTS with zero pin-pulling — the UK's ASA formally banned them.

 Casino in Disguise